ToshioCP/Gtk4-tutorial/gfm/sec20.md

 If you want to do so, the array length needs to be three or more.
 The parser recognizes "\<control\>o", "\<Shift\>\<Alt\>F2", "\<Ctrl\>minus" and so on.
 If you want to use symbol key like "\<Ctrl\>-", use "\<Ctrl\>minus" instead.
-Such relation between lower case and symbol (its character code) is specified in [`gdkkeysyms.h`](https://gitlab.gnome.org/GNOME/gtk/-/blob/master/gdk/gdkkeysyms.h) in the Gtk4 source code.
+Such relation between lower case and symbol (its character code) is specified in [`gdkkeysyms.h`](https://gitlab.gnome.org/GNOME/gtk/-/blob/master/gdk/gdkkeysyms.h) in the GTK 4 source code.

 ## Saveas handler